kshaffer/theory3/week5.md

 **For Thursday, September 24, 8am,** make ***two*** conceptual videos.
 Each video should be no more than 90 seconds long, and should explain one of the core concepts from Week 5 (listed above).
 See the [Assessment Guide](/assessments/) for details about creating these videos, including examples, before you begin.
 Submit the videos to the D2L theory site (under "Content" then "Week 5").

+**For Thursday, September 24, 8am,** if you did not pass both of the conceptual videos you submitted for Week 4, you can reassess one or both of them in the reassessments dropbox in D2L.

 ***For Monday, September 28, 8am,*** transcribe [Song TBA]() by TBA (must be logged into Google Drive with CU credentials to access audio).
 Be sure to include all of the following in your transcription: